OpenEvalProject/evals/manuscripts/elife-39231/v1/manuscript.md

 For quantification purposes, either 1-bromodecane (10:Br) or 1-bromoeicosane (20:Br) were added to the extracts as internal standards.

-## Gas chromatography and fatty alcohol ratio determination
+### Gas chromatography and fatty alcohol ratio determination

 Standards of Z9,Z12,Z15-18:OH and Z15-20:OH were prepared from their corresponding acids/FAMEs by reduction with LiAlH4.
 The Z9-18:Me standard was prepared by reacting oleoyl chloride with methanol.
 Other FAME and fatty alcohol standards were obtained from Nu-Chek Prep and Sigma-Aldrich.
 The FA-derived compounds in extracts were identified based on the comparison of their retention times with the standards and comparison of measured MS spectra with those from spectral libraries.
 Double bond positions were assigned after derivatization with dimethyl disulfide (Carlson et al., 1989).

+The fatty alcohol ratio is calculated according to Equation 1,

+$$
+Fattyalcoholratio=\frac{n(FattyalcoholX)}{n(FattyalcoholX)+n(FattyacylX)}100%
+$$

-The fatty alcohol ratio is calculated according to Equation 1,(1)Fattyalcoholratio=n(FattyalcoholX)n(FattyalcoholX)+n(FattyacylX)100%where n is the amount in moles and X is the fatty chain structure of certain length, degree of unsaturation and double bond position/configuration.
+where n is the amount in moles and X is the fatty chain structure of certain length, degree of unsaturation and double bond position/configuration.
 The fatty acyl term in Equation 1 stands for all transesterifiable fatty acyls present in the sample, for example free FAs, fatty acyl-CoAs, and triacylglycerols, containing the same fatty chain structure.
 The fatty alcohol ratio thus represents the hypothetical degree of conversion of total fatty acyls (as if they were available as FAR substrates, that is fatty acyl-CoAs) to the respective fatty alcohol and reflects the apparent FAR specificity in the investigated bumble bee tissue or yeast cell.

-## GC-FID
+#### GC-FID

 GC with flame-ionization detector (FID) was used for quantitative assessment of the FA-derived compounds.
 The separations were performed on a Zebron ZB-5ms column (30 m × 250 μm I. D. × 0.25 μm film thickness, Phenomenex) using a 6890 gas chromatograph (Agilent Technologies) with following parameters: helium carrier gas, 250°C injector temperature, and 1 mL.min−1 column flow.
 The following oven temperature program was used: 100°C (held for 1 min), ramp to 285°C at a rate of 4 °C.min−1 and a second ramp to 320°C at a rate of 20 °C.min−1 with a final hold for 5 min at 320°C. The analytes were detected in FID at 300°C using a makeup flow of 25 mL.min−1 (nitrogen), hydrogen flow of 40 mL.min−1, air flow of 400 mL.min−1 and acquisition rate of 5 Hz.
 The collected data were processed in Clarity (DataApex).

-## Comprehensive gas chromatography-mass spectrometry (GC×GC-MS)
+#### Comprehensive gas chromatography-mass spectrometry (GC×GC-MS)

 The technique was used for initial identification of analytes by comparing their retention characteristics and mass spectra with those of synthetic standards and for quantification of the FA-derived compounds.
 The following conditions were employed using a 6890N gas chromatograph (Agilent Technologies) coupled to a Pegasus IV D time-of-flight (TOF) mass selective detector (LECO Corp.): helium carrier gas, 250°C injector temperature, 1 mL.min−1column flow, modulation time of 4 s (hot pulse time 0.8 s, cool time 1.2 s), modulator temperature offset of +20°C (relative to secondary oven) and secondary oven temperature offset of +10°C (relative to primary oven).
 Zebron ZB-5ms (30 m × 250 μm I. D. × 0.25 μm film thickness, Phenomenex) was used as a non-polar primary column and BPX-50 (1.5 m × 100 μm I. D. × 0.10 μm film thickness, SGE) was used as a more polar secondary column.
 The primary oven temperature program was as follows: 100°C (1 min), then a single ramp to 320°C at a rate of 4 °C.min−1 with a final hold for 5 min at 320°C.

 The mass selective detector was operated in electron ionization mode (electron voltage −70 V) with a transfer line temperature of 260°C, ion source temperature of 220°C, 100 Hz acquisition rate, mass scan range of 30–600 u and 1800 V detector voltage.
 ChromaTOF software (LECO Corp.) was used to collect and analyze the data.

-## Synthesis of methyl Z15-eicosenoate
+### Synthesis of methyl Z15-eicosenoate

 The Z15-20:CoA precursor, methyl Z15-eicosenoate (Z15-20:Me, 4), was synthesized by a new and efficient four-step procedure, starting from inexpensive and easily available cyclopentadecanone.
 The C1–C15 part of the molecule was obtained by Baeyer-Villiger oxidation of cyclopentadecanone, followed by subsequent methanolysis of the resulting lactone 1 and Swern oxidation of the terminal alcohol group of 2; the C16–C20 fragment was then connected to the aldehyde 3 by Wittig olefination.